callahanchris/callahanchris.github.io/source/_posts/2014-09-12-china-map-project-part-3-refactoring-using-replace-method-with-method-object.markdown

 end
 ```

-The local variables from the original `scrape_all_regions` method were slightly more complicated, so instead of assigning them to `attr_reader`s, I used Extract Method for each of these and placed them in the `RegionScraper` class.
+The local variables from the original `scrape_all_regions` method were slightly more complicated, so instead of assigning them to `attr_reader`s, I used Extract Method for the three local variables in `scrape_all_regions` and placed the extracted methods in the `RegionScraper` class.

 ```ruby
 def area_info